harrison-broadbent/gedit-insert-date/README.md

   | ^        | use upper case if possible    |
   | #        | use opposite case if possible |

-### Change shortcut key

-- Select "Shortcut key" from the Gedit tool pane, and then enter a new combination.

 ### Change padding text

 - By default the date is wrapped as "--- $(date) ---\n"